Search results for

 You can force Bluetooth codecs through the Android Developer Settings.

 Notably, there are not many budget earbuds that currently support aptX connectivity.
 The Google Pixel Buds A Series 2 could stand above the rest, providing Android users up to 352kbps, 48kHz/16-bit audio streaming.
-It is also a more reliable connection than SBC and AAC.
-This is especially true when pairing via the latter with certain Android devices.
+It is also a more reliable connection than SBC and AAC, especially when pairing with older Android devices.

 A dust-resistant IP rating